 Begin by selecting the ads you want to update from the Ads tab.
 In the Editor pane, click the Replace text button.
 In the Find what box, type the words you want to change.
 In the Replace with box, type the replacement text.
 From the Search In drop-down menu, select which parts of the ad copy you would like to update.
 Now, click Replace All.
 The specified ad copy is updated in all selected ads.

-The Advanced search window in Bing Ads Editor gives you easy access to search criteria.
+The Advanced search window in the Bing Ads Editor management tool gives you easy access to search criteria.

 You can set multiple parameters in order to find items with several attributes.
 Choose from Active, Paused, Inactive, Disapproved and Deleted.